WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/advisory-committees.md

 **Ingrid Ockert**
 <br>Post-Doctoral Fellow, Philadelphia Science History Institute

+>”The American Archive of Public Broadcasting (AAPB) is an incredible research for those who care about science.
+Do you want to learn more about climate change?
+Check out their incredible documentaries, like James Burke’s [*After the Warming*](https://americanarchive.org/catalog/cpb-aacip_394-65h9wd4r).
+Are you curious about space?
+The AAPB holds a number of NASA’s stellar [public relations films](https://americanarchive.org/catalog/cpb-aacip_513-x639z91q83), as well as television series like [*Doctors in Space*](https://americanarchive.org/catalog?f%5Bseries_titles%5D%5B%5D=Doctors+in+Space&f[access_types][]=online).
+The more I find in the AAPB, the more I understand how science was communicated to and trusted by Americans in the 20th century.”

 **Kathryn Ostrofsky (SAC Co-Chair)**
 <br>Archivist/Librarian, Dedham Historical Society & Museum

+>”Through public investment and massive intellectual and creative labor, public broadcasting takes a powerful medium that primarily is used to sell audience ears and eyes to advertisers, and makes it work for the people.
+For instance, this WGBH radio coverage of from the [*United States Civil Rights Commission Hearings on Boston School Desegregation*](https://americanarchive.org/catalog/cpb-aacip_15-47dr85g2) was an important contribution to Bostonians' understanding of public affairs in 1975, but it still has much to teach us today.
+The American Archive of Public Broadcasting rescues these resources and makes them accessible to the people once again for new uses in classrooms, humanities research, civic engagement, and lifelong learning.”

 **Allison Perlman (SAC Co-Chair)**
 <br>Associate Professor of Film and Media Studies and History, University of California, Irvine

+>”The American Archive of Public Broadcasting (AAPB) is the most important resource to emerge over the last decade for historians of US media.
+In making discoverable and accessible thousands of public radio and TV shows, it has provided us with an exceptional archive to script more thorough histories of public media and to understand how people made sense of political and social transformations across the 20th century.
+My exhibit on [National Educational Television](https://americanarchive.org/exhibits/conservatism) programs on modern conservatism, for example, was illuminating for the interviews telecast of key figures in the conservative movement and for how the programs collectively mapped the significance of conservatism in a period in which its impact was still uncertain.”

 **Bernard F. Reilly**
 <br>President Emeritus, Center for Research Libraries